Bioconductor/BBS/Doc/Build-Machine-Network.md

 ## Network communication

-Communication direction within the build system is from worker to master.
-The master does not initiate communication with the workers.
+Communication direction within the build system is from worker to primary.
+The primary does not initiate communication with the workers.
 When machines within the DMZ communicate they do so on the private IPs.
-When the MacStadium machines initiate contact with a master Linux builder they do so on a public IP because they do not have RPCI private IPs (they probably have private IPs for the MacStadium network but that is not important here).
+When the MacStadium machines initiate contact with a primary Linux builder they do so on a public IP because they do not have RPCI private IPs (they probably have private IPs for the MacStadium network but that is not important here).

-The only machines that need public IPs are the master builders because they are accessed by the MacStadium workers that are outside the DMZ.
-The workers inside the DMZ communicate with the master builders on the private IP.
+The only machines that need public IPs are the primary builders because they are accessed by the MacStadium workers that are outside the DMZ.
+The workers inside the DMZ communicate with the primary builders on the private IP.
 Because DNS resolves to the public IP, the workers inside the DMZ must override this by including an entry in their hosts file that points to the private IP.
 This override could potentially be done in the BBS code but the disadvantage is that we would have to hard code IPs instead of using the hostname.
-Once the MacStadium machines are gone, we no longer need the public IPs for the master builders and the hosts files on the workers can be cleaned up.
+Once the MacStadium machines are gone, we no longer need the public IPs for the primary builders and the hosts files on the workers can be cleaned up.

 ## AWS Route53 DNS

-Currently the DNS entries in Route53 resolve to the private IPs for the workers inside the DMZ and public IPs for masters.
+Currently the DNS entries in Route53 resolve to the private IPs for the workers inside the DMZ and public IPs for primaries.

-Once we no longer have MacStadium machines, the master builders can also resolve to their private IPs if nothing from outside the DMZ is accessing them.
+Once we no longer have MacStadium machines, the primary builders can also resolve to their private IPs if nothing from outside the DMZ is accessing them.
 If off-site persons have requested direct access to the malbecs, then they may be using the public IP.
 This would need to be confirmed with